 Step 3: File Every Missing Tax Return

 Next, you need to catch up on all delinquent tax returns.
-Filing all your missing tax returns will give you more tax relief options.
+Filing all your missing tax returns will give you more back tax assistance options.
 A good tax professional will create a proper checklist to ensure that all the documents are in order.

 Step 4: Achieve Tax Resolution